haskell/security-advisories/PROCESS.md

 ## Templates

-### Reception embargo reminder (private issues)
+### Reception reminder (private issues)

-    This issue is being treated as a potential security risk under embargo.
-Please do not make any public mention of embargoed (private) security vulnerabilities before their coordinated
+    This issue is being treated as a potential security risk.
+    Please do not make any public mention of private security vulnerabilities before their coordinated
     publication by the Haskell Security Response Team in the form of an official Haskell Security Advisory (HSEC).
 This includes discussion of the bug or associated fixes in public forums such as